We are only just beginning to understand the impact virtual reality will have on our lives.

 As most new hires tend to be younger, the video game-esque aspects of the training capture their attention and help them be enthusiastic about learning proper safety procedures.

 Working as a sales associate in a big store like Walmart involves dealing with many different types of people and situations.
-To offer the best possible customer service, associates must be ready for any and all possibilities.
+To offer the best possible customer service, associates must be ready for any possibilities.

 Walmart is boosting employee preparedness with VR.
 As a STRIVR partner, hires go through a completely different onboarding process than they would have 10 years ago.
 New employees will experience virtual scenarios they may encounter in the real world, making choices they believe to be most appropriate.

-This is an interesting example, in that the tasks sales associates perform on a regular basis are not always step-by-step procedures, like making KFC’s chicken or driving a UPS truck from one destination to another.
+This is an interesting example, in that the tasks sales associates perform regularly are not always step-by-step procedures, like making KFC’s chicken or driving a UPS truck from one destination to another.
 It shows that VR has already reached the point where it can effectively simulate very unique, sophisticated experiences.

 The VR training has mostly been focused on employees who work at Walmart Super Centers: for two weeks before beginning a new role, hires are trained for new experiences like holiday shoppers or how to safely and efficiently clean a mess.

 The VR program also walked employees through proper customer service techniques and how to carry out operational services, such as arranging stock on shelves.